cookielee77/RankGan-NIPS2017/README.md

 * For a fair comparison, we used same LSTMs units, pre-train and test configurations in [SeqGan](https://github.com/LantaoYu/SeqGAN).
 If you use `tf.contrib.rnn.LSTMCell` instead of their LSTMs implementation, you will obtain different training results.
 * `save/target_params.pkl` is the parameter for the oracle model from [SeqGan](https://github.com/LantaoYu/SeqGAN). `log` folder stores the log of your model training.
 * Ideally, you will receive a nll loss between `8.00-8.50`.
 However, adversarial training sometimes depends on the quality of pre-train model.
-* More evaluation metrics for adversarial text generation can be refered to: [link](https://arxiv.org/pdf/1802.01886.pdf).
+* More evaluation metrics for adversarial text generation can be refered to: [paper](https://arxiv.org/pdf/1802.01886.pdf) and [repo](https://github.com/geek-ai/Texygen).

 ## Citing RankGan
 if you find RankGan is useful in your research, please consider citing: